Signed in as:

 He established a highly successful company, which developed, manufactured and marketed a wide range of herbal products.
 These were sold throughout Australia and exported to China, Taiwan, Singapore, and South East Asia until he sold it to a public listed company.
-Products on the market bearing his name HAVE NOTHING TO DO WITH HIM.
-His products are now ONLY available from his clinic.

-Traditionally, the FONG YANG healing art and medicine is taught and handed down from generation to generation.
+Traditionally, the Fong Yang healing art and medicine is taught and handed down from generation to generation.
 The basic training is firstly in Kung Fu consisting of:

 It is only when the Si Fu (Master) is satisfied that these arts are mastered, does the training of medical principles begin.
 In addition, Feng Shui (the wind and water principal of the art of living and environment) is also learnt to be appreciated.

 Shi Luo Dou consists of many trigger points in the body useful in Kung Fu and is used for therapeutic purposes.
-Some of these points correspond to Acupuncture points but because Shi Lou Dou is lesser known, and is still as a family system handed down from father to son, only recently have many of these points been discovered as new or extra acupuncture points.
+Some of these points correspond to acupuncture points but because Shi Lou Dou is lesser known, and is still as a family system handed down from father to son, only recently have many of these points been discovered as new or extra acupuncture points.

 *Information courtesy of AMAC